 I usually take January off to recharge and launch myself into writing; that said, I’ve written a bunch of new music!
 I am still working on some new tracks.
 When I get back home to South Africa, I am planning on playing around with those unfinished productions and finding good homes for them all.

 There’s also a remix EP of ‘Into the Morning’ that's on its way!
-What we’ve done is handpicked up-and-coming artists that I really like and that have a lot of potential, and we’ve given them the opportunity to choose which track off of 'Into the Morning' that they would like to remix.
+What we’ve done is handpicked up-and-coming artists that I really like and that have a lot of potentials, and we’ve given them the opportunity to choose which track off of 'Into the Morning' that they would like to remix.
 Artist wise, I don’t want to give too much away, just yet – but it’s going to be a really cool pack!
 It’s going to be coming out on This Ain’t Bristol in April.